 Preparing for your headshot session

 As an actors, its always advisable to look after yourself and to try to look healthy for your session.
 Its obviously best not to go out or have a late night before your session, but much can be fixed in Photoshop, so I wouldn’t stress too much if you don’t feel that you look your best.
 A recent client told me that she had read that its best to avoid coffee and sugar for a month before a session.
 That is obviously going too far, so enjoy a coffee before your shoot if you like.
 Try to arrive with an idea of what you want from the session.
 No harm in aiming to look like yourself on a good day, but hair, make-up and what you wear should just look fine but not pull focus.
 I think you should check that your photographer has a bathroom or at least a large mirror and a plug socket close by.
 For actors’ headshots, you don’t need a stylist or a hair or make-up artist, so I wouldn’t consider paying extra for any of this or visiting one before your session.

 I think it’s fine to enhance but ideally you should look like you are not wearing any for the majority of shots, so keep it minimal for most of the session.
 If it is apparent that you are wearing a lot of make-up, you are showing us that this is not necessarily what you look like in real life and this defeats the main function of the photo.
 For some women it might be useful to have a more made-up look as part of their range, but it would be limiting if they were all like that.

 For most people, having your hair done before the session is not necessary.
 It can look too neat and you might want to do different things with your hair throughout the session anyway.
 So just not too neat or too scruffy.
 Women should be given time to put hair up, straighten or curl it.
 Women’s hair often looks better with a bit of volume.
 Men can arrive unshaven and shave during the session if they wish to so you have both looks covered.
 Don’t restrict your hair style to the way it usually looks when you go into a casting.
 This isn’t what a casting director needs or expects most of the time.

 I think darker, solid colours tend to work best.
 Colour is good, but more subdued than bright is usually best.
 Don’t just take black or very dark coloured tops.
-Take a few options, varied neck lines but not all too wide or low so that we still see some of the top and allow it to frame your face, even in the tighter crops.
+Take a few options.
+Layers are good and varied neck lines but not all too wide or low so that we still see some of the top and allow it to frame your face, even in the tighter crops.
 White isn’t good in my experience, but you might include one or two lighter coloured tops for variation.
 A white shirt under a jacket is fine.
 T-shirts with low necklines can look like dance tops on men so not necessarily ideal for headshots.
 Maybe a casual jacket and a smarter one if you like.
 For men some shots in a shirt and jacket with and without a tie on might be useful to include if a corporate / business look is an obvious part of your range.
 So whilst what you wear can help to suggest types and range, in most photos, the look should not be too much about what you are wearing.

 A photographer should be able to fix things on the computer if you have a spot or bags under your eyes, etc. This is easy to do so if you have checked that your photographer is willing and able to do the work, don’t consider cancelling if you have a blemish.

-Having considered all of the above, if you are confident that you have chosen a good photographer who offers a good package and price, there is no need to think too much in advance.
+Having considered all of the above, if you are also confident that you have chosen a good photographer who offers a good package and price, there is no need to think too much in advance.
 Just try to arrive feeling confident, relaxed and open.

 During the session